Who Was St Patrick?

 He later escaped back to England and his family.
 While there, he had a dream that the Irish were calling him to tell them about God.
 St Patrick spent the next 12 years in a French Monastery training as a priest.
 He then returned to Ireland as a bishop with the Pope’s blessing.

 The next 20 years were spent traveling around Ireland, baptizing people, and establishing monasteries, schools, and churches as he went.
 He spent 20 years on his mission and organized the church in Ireland.
-St Patrick died on the 17th of March in the second half of the 5th century.

 Many legends are associated with St Patrick.